Life as a Caregiver: Assessing Caregiver Stress – The Caring Generation®

 47:45 Pamela D. Wilson: Concern number nine for caregiving families is money.
 Money to pay for outside care, a care community, or a nursing home.
 We want the best care for ourselves and our loved ones.
 Gaining knowledge about the cost of caring for elderly parents is another caregiving radio program that can prepare you for discussions within the family about how to pay for elderly parents’ care.
 This and all of the topics from the caregiver stress assessment are included in my online caregiver program.
 It’s called Taking Care of Elderly Parents: Stay at Home.

 48:20 Pamela D. Wilson: Ask your corporations and your groups to sponsor this program for working caregivers.
 More information about taking care of elderly parents and how I help caregivers is on my website at www.PamelaDWilson.com.
 It is in my caregiving blog.
 It’s here on this weekly radio show and in a lot of videos on my Facebook page.
 On my website, if you go to the How I Help button, you can check out the drop-down menus there.
-There is a drop-down for the Basics, for Corporations and Groups, how I help through Digital Learning Caregiving Programs, and also the Predictive Index.
+There is a drop-down for the Basics, for Corporations and Groups, how I help through Digital Learning Caregiving Programs.
 I help a lot of companies in the caregiving and financial planning and legal space, create a workplace where people matter because many of these organizations have working caregivers because they are in that caring space.
 A lot of these working caregivers don’t talk about the stress that they face.
-They may be considering giving up their jobs to care full-time for elderly parents, that has a huge effect on the life of a working caregiver.
+They may be considering giving up their jobs to care full-time for elderly parents, which has a huge effect on the life of a working caregiver.
 So check out my website, it’s www.PamelaDWilson.com, click on the How I Help button and look at those drop-downs.

-49:30 Pamela D. Wilson: This is Pamela D. Wilson, caregiving author, expert and speaker consultant on The Caring Generation.
+49:30 Pamela D. Wilson: This is Pamela D. Wilson, caregiving author, expert, and speaker consultant on The Caring Generation.
 You’re with me live on the BBM Global Network, Channel 100, and TuneIn Radio.
 Stay with me.
 We’ll be right back.

 52:04 Pamela D. Wilson: This is Pamela D. Wilson, caregiving expert.
 I’m your host on The Caring Generation radio program for caregivers and aging adults, live on the BBM Global Network, Channel 100, and TuneIn Radio.
 Share The Caring Generation with your friends, family, co-workers, the companies where you work, your social groups at church, and everywhere.
 One in four people you know are caregivers looking for hope, help, and support that is here on The Caring Generation every Wednesday and on my website, 24/7 at www.PamelaDWilson.com.
 Coming up next week, the importance of caregiver and effective patient education strategies and nursing home residents’ rights.
 We’ll talk about steps you can take to make sure that you and elderly parents receive the care that you want and need from the healthcare system.